 What is the Silver Lake Picture Show?

-Nearly four years ago, for the first time in Los Angeles history, the city conducted an experiment in community building by closing a portion of a street in Silver Lake to automobile traffic and re-opening it for pedestrian use.
+Nearly five years ago, for the first time in Los Angeles history, the city conducted an experiment in community building by closing a portion of a street in Silver Lake to automobile traffic and re-opening it for pedestrian use.
 The Silver Lake Picture Show was the first event at the new Sunset Triangle Plaza and it is still the longest running.
 Four years later, the Picture Show is considered a community staple and has become the primary example, for the city and their community building partners, of the potential that can be unlocked by opening the streets to pedestrians, artists and community members.

 In a city where everyone is isolated in their individual vehicles, a community’s personality can be overlooked.
 But not in Silver Lake, and not with the Silver Lake Picture Show.